Fairblock/fairyring/x/keyshare/specs/06_begin_block.md

 ## Active Key Expiry

-The status of the Active PubKey is checked at the begining of every block.
+The status of the Active PubKey is checked at the beginning of every block.
 If the Key is found to be expired, it is replaced by the queued key.
 In case there is no queued key, the active key is simply removed.
 No Keyshares can be submitted till a new Active Key is assigned.

 ```go
 ak, foundAk := am.keeper.GetActivePubKey(ctx)